eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Selecting the :code:`Default initial timestamp` as the :code:`Start time`, the initial timestamp shall be the time at which the monitor was executed.
 Using :code:`Now` in option :code:`End time` will get all the data available until the moment the chart is created.
-Now for the :code:`Statistics kind` option, we are going to use :code:`SUM` as we want to know the ammount of data sent in each time interval.
+Now for the :code:`Statistics kind` option, we are going to use :code:`SUM` as we want to know the amount of data sent in each time interval.

 .. figure:: /rst/figures/screenshots/usage_example/Data_count_configuration.png